GSA/digitalgov.gov/content/resources/2/open-opportunities-task-creator-toolkit.md

       <strong>Review Participants</strong><br /> Task Creators need to respond to interested participants within <strong>24 hours</strong>.
 (You donâ€™t need to assign the task that quickly, but some acknowledgement should occur within that time frame).
     </li>
     <li style="margin-bottom: 15px">
-      <strong>Remove Extra Participants</strong><br /> Remove any extra participants from the task. <strong>It is your responsibility to email extra participants prior to assigning the task.</strong> Please review our <a title="Click here to read the &quot;Opportunity Assigned to Someone Else&quot; Email Template" href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/Open-Opps-Opportunity-Assigned-to-Someone-Else-Email-Template.docx" target="_blank">template</a> (15 kb Ms Word .docx)Â for a suggested message.
+      <strong>Remove Extra Participants</strong><br /> Remove any extra participants from the task. <strong>It is your responsibility to email extra participants prior to assigning the task.</strong> Please review our <a title="Click here to read the &quot;Opportunity Assigned to Someone Else&quot; Email Template" href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/Open-Opps-Opportunity-Assigned-to-Someone-Else-Email-Template.docx" target="_blank">template</a> (15 kb Ms Word .docx) for a suggested message.
     </li>
   3. ## Wrapping Up